gaissa/Hangman/README.md

 #Hangman

 A simple hangman prototype for console/terminal with C#.

-The app fetches the words from website headers/titles and makes a simple game of hangman for you :)
+The app fetches a random word from a website header/title and makes a simple game of hangman for you :)

 Install and Run
 --